Download the fact sheet:

 - Being sacked because you were sick or injured.

-- Not being hired, or being sacked, because of your race, colour, sex, sexual preference, marital status, pregnancy or religion.
+- Not being hired, or being sacked, because of your race, colour, sex, sexual orientation, marital status, pregnancy or religion.

 There are a number of other general workplace protections that all employees have.
 For more information please see the Fair Work Ombudsman Fact Sheet – General Protections.